Pain · Mittelstand

 • The US OEM RFP arrives addressed to the manufacturer, not the distributor.
 Procurement wants to talk to whoever owns the product.
 The distributor passes the RFP back.
 The manufacturer answers it in German register and loses the shortlist.

 • The distributor cannot answer the four procurement questions.
-Which US category, which US installed base, which US service architecture, which US firm pricing.
+Which US category, which US installed base, which US service architecture, which commercial path.
 The distributor relays the question.
-The manufacturer cannot answer it in US-readable form.
+The manufacturer cannot answer it in American buyer language.
 The deal dies between two counterparties who each think the other should have closed it.

 • The Geschäftsführer wants to replace the distributor.
 The replacement search begins.
 Larger distributors are evaluated.
-None of them solve the upstream problem: the manufacturer's commercial frame still does not exist in US-readable form.
+None of them solve the upstream problem: the manufacturer's commercial frame still does not exist in American buyer language.

 !